NALMS Committees & Programs

-Committee Chair: Ellen Preece & Lisa Borre – click to contact!
+Committee Chairs: Ellen Preece & Lisa Borre – click to contact!

 Objectives: identify and help the Board and staff develop fundraising and marketing activities in support of the Society’s vision, mission and goals.
 The committee will develop a fundraising strategy to increase and diversify funding from various revenues sources, including membership, sponsorship, annual giving, government and foundation grants, and events.
 The committee will guide marketing activities for NALMS to improve the visibility of the Society in those areas where there is potential for developing financial support and promoting programs and educational activities.
 The committee is also responsible for identifying and pursing grants to carry out NALMS projects or activities, and for fundraising for the Society, with the help of the NALMS board, staff and volunteers.

-Committee Chair: Perry Thomas & Chris Holdren – click to contact!
+Committee Chairs: Sarah Burnet & Chris Holdren – click to contact!

-Objective: to raise awareness about the NALMS Code of Conduct and promotes the NALMS mission by fostering environments that are safe, collaborative, and productive for all members and event attendees.
-The Committee also supports NALMS members and event attendees in addressing missteps related to the Code.
+Objective: to raise awareness about the NALMS Codes of Conduct and Professional Ethics.
+The Ethics Committee promotes the NALMS mission by fostering environments that are safe, collaborative, and productive for all members and event attendees.
+The Committee also supports NALMS members and event attendees in addressing missteps related to the Codes.
 To respect the need for confidentiality, issues are discussed in general terms during Committee meetings.
 Subcommittees consider details of specific situations and develop recommendations for responses.
 The Ethics Committee provides regular high-level updates to the NALMS Board.

-Committee Chair: Sara Peel, President – click to contact!
+Committee Chair: Perry Thomas, President – click to contact!